 Objective as per Prospectus Amount allocated as per Prospectus Proposed date of utilisation as per Prospectus Amount allocated from proceeds in % of total proceeds Amounts utilised in Rs. % of utilisation against allocation Clarification if not fully utilised including where the funds are invested Rs.
 '000 Rs.
-'000(A) (B) (B/A) Issue of listed, senior, unsecu • , , 10 000 000 100 NI/A The funds raised through the Debenture Issue will be utilised to expand the lending portfolio 10,000,000 Within 06 months from the Date of Allotment 10,000,000 100 10,000,000 100 N/A
+'000(A) (B) (B/A) Issue of listed, senior, unsecu red, redeemab le, rated debentures during the year 2021/22 The funds raised through the Debenture Issue will be utilised to expand the lending portfolio of the Company 10,000,000 Within 06 months from the Date of Allotment 10,000,000 100 10,000,000 100 N/A

-Remaining Contractual Maturity Analysis of Debt Security - Company of the Company
+Remaining Contractual Maturity Analysis of Debt Security - Company